mariebtreschow/nycda-backend-exam/README.md

 ### 9 - Why do we use a session middleware ?

 Because the session middleware let's use store and retrieve data on a per-site-visitor basis, it stores it on the server side and sends it as cookies.
 We use this for login with users for example.
+Sessions are accessible through the request object in each route.
+You can get and set properties just like you would when handling an object normally.

 ### 10 - Why do we use a build process ?

-Making your front-end work a little easier to handle and build by for example minify
+Making your front-end work a little easier to handle and build by for example minify.